kshitijzutshi/INFO6105-Final-Portfolio-Project/Portfolio-idea.md

 </details>

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About The Project - Goals & Objectives

 ![image](https://user-images.githubusercontent.com/13203059/142774210-46a968f4-0374-4c18-9cbd-1be222095525.png)

 There are several applications that come in the intersection of Computer vision and Deep learning, one such popular application is - Identifying faces/facial features.
 In this project idea, I will be working on an image dataset particularly of popular celebrities around the world.

 This dataset is great for training and testing models for face detection, particularly for recognising facial attributes such as finding people with brown hair, are smiling, or wearing glasses.
 The dataset has diverse set of images when it comes to pose variation/background clutter/enthnicity.
 The dataset is also enriched with annotations.
+The problems will be approached by means of employing Deep learning techniques like Convolutional Neural Networks(CNN) and/or GANs

-In this portfolio idea some of the tasks that can be acheived through this data are -
+In this portfolio idea some of the objectives that can be acheived through this data are -
 * Can the model be trained to detect particular facial attributes?
 * Which images contain people that are smiling?
 * Classifying people with different hair, say - Straight or wavy